+After being spoiled for over a decade, the New Jersey Devils and their fanbase haven’t experienced winning a Stanley Cup championship since 2003.
 New Jersey earned its third Cup in less than 10 years during 2002-03, and it seemed that the Devils were on top of the hockey universe and on pace to collect at least one more ring before an all-time great such as defenseman Scott Stevens retired.

 While that hasn’t been the case since that memorable June in Jersey, that doesn’t mean the Devils haven’t had a number of top-tier caliber skaters on their roster over the last decade and counting.
 Let’s look back at the three best Devils that never won a Stanley Cup.

-While forward Zach Parise left the Devils via unrestricted free agency for the Minnesota Wild after the 2011-12 campaign, there were no hard feelings from the fans towards one of New Jersey’s best players of all-time.
+While forward Zach Parise left the Devils via unrestricted free agency for the Minnesota Wild after the 2011-12 campaign, there were no hard feelings from the fans towards one of New Jersey’s best players of all time.

 In addition to Parise’s five 30-goal seasons, the Minneapolis, Minnesota native recorded 45 goals in 2008-09, which tied John MacLean for the third-most goals scored in a single season by a Devil.

-Parise earned the honor of team captain for the 2011-12 campaign and helped the Devils reach its fifth Stanley Cup Final appearance later that spring.
+Parise earned the honor of team captain for the 2011-12 campaign and helped the Devils reach their fifth Stanley Cup Final appearance later that spring.
 Devils fans always envisioned him hoisting a Cup high above his head in a red and black sweater.
 Unfortunately, that sight won’t ever happen.